Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Mean cell area

 \item $r\leq a/2, \phi\leq \pi/2$.
-In that case, $\phi_1=\phi_2=0$, and the void of the point $P$ always contains the corner of the quadrant in its interior.
-The size of the void is still given by equation~\eqref{eq:A3}. \end{itemize} Finally, one has to sum up the four terms to consider all points in the quadrant.
+In that case, $\phi_1=\phi_2=0$, and the void of $P$ always contains the corner of the quadrant in its interior.
+The area of the void is still given by equation~\eqref{eq:A3}. \end{itemize} Finally, one has to sum up the four terms to consider all points in the quadrant.